 Creative Care for Reaching Independence

 The mission of Creative Care for Reaching Independence (CCRI) is to enhance and enrich the lives and learning of people with disabilities.
-CCRI focuses on creating a person-centered, team-oriented, and professional environment to help the individuals seeking their services to perform at top level.
+CCRI focuses on creating a person-centered, team-oriented, and professional environment to help the individuals seeking their services to perform at the top level.

 Cy’s Place is a non-profit organization in Rochester, Minn., that provides affordable housing for out-of-town families with children undergoing cancer treatment at the nearby Mayo Clinic.
 The organization was founded in early 2013 by a family who experienced this and saw that there was a change that needed to be made.
 Cy’s Place has received a plot of land to build a larger facility to house more families, and just recently launched their campaign in spring 2015.
 Cy’s Place wishes to offer support by providing lodging for out-of-town families with children who are facing significant medical challenges and receiving treatment from Mayo Clinic.